Henry-Hoang/Video-Game-Recommendation-System/README.md

-# Optimisation of a Video Game Recommendation System.
+# Optimisation of a Video Game Recommendation System

 This repository contains the code I re-implemented SLi-Rec model from [Microsoft](https://github.com/microsoft/recommenders/) for the NTU x Ubisoft EDGE Programme.